SyntaxPartnership/mega-man-chronicles/README.md

 - Fixed an issue where sliding above a ladder would trigger ladder functions and break normal movement.
 - Fixed an issue where using a hitbox longer than the floor/wall tiles made the player's wobble ever so slightly up and down during a slide.
 Reducing the size of the slide hitbox fixed this.
 Most likely happened due to the move_and_slide() function.
 - Fixed an issue where the player could not jump while up against a wall due to the slide_top node overlapping an obstacle.
 Regardless of sliding state.
+- Made it so that player's could not activate a slide or dash when facing up against a wall.